- Total population - 828,200

 - Black and minority ethnic (BME) populations are relatively low in Nottinghamshire, 4% compared with 15% nationally.
 BME populations in Nottinghamshire generally have a younger age profile than the general population (Census 2011).

-- Job Seekers Allowance claimant rate in Nottinghamshire is historically lower than national levels, 1.1% May 2017 compared with 1.2% nationally (NOMIS).
+- Job Seekers Allowance claimant rate in Nottinghamshire is historically lower than national levels, but in May 2018 it is 1.1% which is the same as the national figure (NOMIS).

-- For those aged 18-24 years, unemployment rates have been higher than national levels for the past 8 years but were 1.0% in May 2017, compared with 1.0% nationally (NOMIS).
+- For those aged 18-24 years, unemployment rates have been higher than national levels for 8 of the past 9 years and were 1.3% in May 2018, compared with 1.0% nationally (NOMIS).

 - Dominant mosaic groups which make up over half of all households include: E Suburban Stability, H Aspiring Homemakers, F Senior Security, K Modest Traditions, L Transient Renters (Customer Insight).